kaizu/bioimage_workflows/README.md

 1. run `pip install mlflow` with Miniconda's pip
 1. run `tmux` to create multiple shells and save the processes
 1. run `mlflow ui -h 0.0.0.0` and create a new tmux pane
-1. move to the another tmux pane and run `mlflow run -e main https://github.com/ecell/bioimage_workflows.git -P num_samples=1 -P num_frames=5`
+1. move to the another tmux pane and run `mlflow run https://github.com/ecell/bioimage_workflows.git`

 ## How to run specific workflow which is written as entrypoint